Skip to main content

 Background

-NSW Councils are required to prepare coastal management programs (CMP) for their coastal areas to set the long-term strategy for the coordinated management of the coast.
-CMPs replace the former Coastal Zone Management Plans (CZMP) that were previously prepared under the Coastal Protection Act 1979.
+NSW Councils are required to prepare coastal management programs for their coastal areas to set the long-term strategy for the coordinated management of the coast.
+These programs replace the former Coastal Zone Management Plans that were previously prepared under the Coastal Protection Act 1979.

-The Old Bar Manning Point CMP is part of a larger project that will be integrated with the future Open Coast CMP.
-Council committed to advance the Old Bar Manning Point CMP ahead of the broader project because of concerns about rapid coastal erosion and shoreline recession in this area and the need to provide the community with a clear direction about how this area is to be managed in the future.
+The Old Bar Manning Point Program is part of a larger project that will be integrated with the future Open Coast Coastal Management Program.
+Council committed to advance the Old Bar Manning Point Program ahead of the broader project because of concerns about rapid coastal erosion and shoreline recession in this area and the need to provide the community with a clear direction about how this area is to be managed in the future.

 Old Bar to Manning Point Coastal Erosion Hazard Mapping Update